Lydia Walker

 - South Asia and Southern Africa

 She holds a PhD and AM in History from Harvard University as well as a BA in History from Columbia University’s School of General Studies.
-Prior to arriving at Ohio State, she held research positions at Dartmouth College (US), the Institute of Historical Research (UK), the Institute of Peace and Conflict Studies (India), and Leiden University (The Netherlands).
+Prior to arriving at Ohio State, she held research positions at Dartmouth College (US), the Institute of Historical Research (UK), the Institute of Peace and Conflict Studies (India), Leiden University (The Netherlands).
+In 2025, she has been a Visiting Fellow at Magdalene College, University of Cambridge (UK).